miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 -----
 +Repaired broken melee of Ming and created new item gained message.
 +Improved all cars and tutorial guard audio, thanks to endthewars.
-+Fixed Frenzy to really use the boosted stats, thanks EntenSchreck.
++Fixed frenzy to really use the boosted stats, thanks EntenSchreck.
 +Adjusted firearms ammo cost and restored one for the basic patch.
 +Restored Jeanette and Therese dialogue and many more unused lines.
 +Made Heather throw away old pizza and not being visible as ghost.